Britain's Prince William starts Israel visit by honoring Holocaust victims

 Foner received postcards from his father until the war cut off mail contact.
 In mid-1942, the elder Foner told his son in a final letter delivered through the Red Cross: “Our destiny is very uncertain.”
 Months later, he was murdered at Auschwitz.

-The correspondence was included in Yad Vashem’s Kindertransport exhibit, as well as in Foner’s memoir, copy of which he said he hoped to present to Prince William.
+The correspondence was included in Yad Vashem’s Kindertransport exhibit, as well as in Foner’s memoir, a copy of which he said he hoped to present to Prince William.

 “I was a six-year-old refugee kid, and here I am giving a book I wrote, to honor my father, basically, to a member of the royal family,” he told Reuters.
 “It’s great honor for me to be able to say thank you, symbolically, to the British people who saved my life.”